Detecting and correcting the loss of independence in nonlinear conjugate gradient: An analysis of the loss of independence

+The analysis in this section focuses on strongly convex objective functions.
+We say that $f$ is {\em strongly convex with parameters $(L,l)$} if for any $\x,\y$ lying in the level set of $\x^0$,

+For example, in the case of a convex quadratic function $f(\x)=\x^tA\x/2-\b^t\x$ where $A\in\R^{n\times n}$ is symmetric positive definite, $L/l$ is the condition number of $A$. {From} inequality \eqref{introeq1}, it follows that

-where $f(\x)$ is a strictly convex function characterized by parameters $L$ and $l$.
-We follow the standard notation throughout this paper. $\langle . , . \rangle$ represents the inner product of two vectors in proper dimension, and $\| . \|$ stands for the 2-norm of a vector unless otherwise is stated.
+which will be useful in our analysis.
+We follow the standard notation throughout this paper: $\langle \cdot , \cdot \rangle$ represents the inner product of two vectors in proper dimension, and $\| \cdot \|$ stands for the 2-norm of a vector unless otherwise is stated.
 Bold lower case characters and upper case characters are used for vectors and matrices respectively; and their superscript states the iteration count.

-\begin{subsection}{The Algorithm} Let $g(\x)$ denote the derivative of $f(\x)$; CGSO, in its preliminary form, is as follows: